Renault, Nissan, Mitsubishi chiefs to hold news conference Tuesday

-TOKYO (Reuters) - The heads of Renault SA, Nissan Motor Co and Mitsubishi Motors Corp will hold a joint news conference at Nissan’s headquarters in Yokohama on Tuesday, Nissan said.
+TOKYO, March 11 (Reuters) - The heads of Renault SA , Nissan Motor Co and Mitsubishi Motors Corp will hold a joint news conference at Nissan’s headquarters in Yokohama on Tuesday, Nissan said.

 Renault Chairman Jean-Dominique Senard, Renault CEO Thierry Bollore, Nissan CEO Hiroto Saikawa and Mitsubishi Motors Chairman and CEO Osamu Masuko will attend the one-hour event, scheduled from 4:30 p.m.
 (0730 GMT), Nissan said.